 (1)1993 Indenture defines "Current Revenues" as all revenue from the operation of the Water System except for connection fees and charges.
+Beginning in fiscal year 2022, the BAB Subsidy is no longer included in Net Revenues and is now netted against interest expense on the 2010 Series A-2 Bonds.

 (2) All Other Operating and Maintenance includes Fleet Depreciation Charge (vehicle replacement fees paid to Fleet Department).

-(3) 1993 Indenture defines "Maintenance and Operation Costs" as all expenses incurred for maintaining and operating the Water System except for Debt Service, Depreciation,
+^{(3) 1993} Indenture defines "Maintenance and Operation Costs" as all expenses incurred for maintaining and operating the Water System except for Debt Service, Depreciation, and Amortization.

 (4)2003 Water Bonds were the only remaining Senior Bond Debt Service after fiscal year 2016, and were paid off in fiscal year 2020.

-(5)Paid off Remaining 2010 Series A-1 Bonds in fiscal year 2021 with surplus cash.
+(5) Paid off Remaining 2010 Series A-1 Bonds in fiscal year 2021 with surplus cash.
+Beginning in fiscal year 2022, the BAB Subsidy is netted against interest expense.